Ay003loop/peppermint-fleet-dashboard/README.md

 ## AI delegation

 Built with Claude (Anthropic), conversationally, from the challenge PDF and data files.
-Claude wrote essentially all of the first-draft code, tests, and these three docs, and ran the load tests reported in `FINDINGS.md` inside its own sandbox.
+Claude wrote essentially most of the first-draft code, tests, and these three docs, and ran the load tests reported in `FINDINGS.md` inside its own sandbox.